 Feedback is a critical component of the learning process and it has the greatest impact when delivered in a timely manner.
 It used to take days, and sometimes longer, for students to receive feedback from their teachers.
-Once that much time elapses, feedback becomes meaningless.
+Once that much time elapses, learner feedback becomes meaningless.

 In What feedback is and isn’t, I shared that feedback must be tied to a goal, be timely, user-friendly, and actionable.
-Feedback must also be consistent and ongoing in order to have a positive impact on achievement.
+Learner feedback must also be consistent and ongoing in order to have a positive impact on achievement.
 One of the many benefits of technology is that it helps us with all of these aspects of feedback.
-Providing feedback becomes even easier when Hapara is added to the mix!
+Providing learner feedback becomes even easier when Hapara is added to the mix!

 In order for feedback to be impactful, it is important that teachers are on the same page about what it looks like.
 Why not create a shared Google Doc where teachers can share ideas for what good feedback looks like?
 Departments could even create a Workspace where examples of student work and feedback are shared to help develop and maintain consistency.
 Teachers could have access to this Workspace and refer to it whenever needed.